ndrscalia/asciify-them/README.md

 - `-he, --height`: Provide custom height.
 If not specified, terminal's size is going to determine this value.
 This value can be specified only when `f_type='tall'`.
 - `-ar, --no_aspect_ratio`: Disable original aspect ratio's protection.
 - `-f, --factor_type`: Choose the downsampling factor type among the following values: `in_terminal`, `wide`, `tall`.
 - `-b, --blur`: Provide a list with kernel size as a tuple, std for x axis, std for y axis.
 For more details refere to the docs for `cv2.GaussianBlur`.
-Changing the dafault values allow to tweak edge detection.
+Changing the default values allow to tweak edge detection.
 - `ct, --canny_threshold`: Provide edges detection threshold as a tuple.
 For more details refer to the docs for `cv2.Canny`.
 - `-at, --angles_threshold`: Provide kernel size for angles calculation as an integer.
 - `-o, --output`: Provide the output's path.
 If not specified, uses stdout (e.g.: terminal).
 - `-A, --aspect_ratio_correction`: Provide the value by witch to divide the terminal's detected aspect ratio to account for line spacing.
+- `-p, --preset`: Choose one of the installed preset: `classic`, `extended`, `unicode_blocks`, `braille`.
+- `-c, --charset`: Provide a custom charset of any length (use quotes to include space).

 ### Details
 The different factors available are meant for different scenarios: